 Three of the actors in figure 2.1 are composite actors, which means that their implementation is itself given as a block diagram.
 Composite actors are indicated visually by the red outline.
-You can look inside to reveal the implementation, as shown in figure 2.5, which shows the implementation of the Signal Source in figure 2.1.
+You can invoke the "Open Actor" context menu choice to reveal the implementation, as shown in figure 2.5, which shows the implementation of the Signal Source in figure 2.1.
 It is evident from the block diagram how a sinusoidal signal is generated.